traupach/stormtrack/README.md

 Tim Raupach <timothy.h.raupach@gmail.com>

+This code was written by me (Tim Raupach) while I was a postdoc in the Institute of Geography and Oeschger Centre for Climate Change Research, University of Bern, Bern, Switzerland.

 Affiliation:
 - Until 31.12.2019: Institute of Geography and Oeschger Centre for Climate Change Research, University of Bern, Bern, Switzerland.
 - Current affiliation: Centre for Climate Change Research, UNSW Sydney, Sydney, Australia.

-Licenses:
- - This code was written/modified by me (Tim Raupach) while I was a postdoc in the Institute of Geography and Oeschger Centre for Climate Change Research, University of Bern, Bern, Switzerland.

 Documentation - setup: